Advertisements

 The main disadvantage of Lanaset dyes is that they are made by only one supplier.
 Not all of the dyes in this series have Colour Index names, which are the generic names used for dyes in other classes.
 Prices tend to be higher than other acid dyes (though lower than all-purpose dyes); dyers generally agree that they are worth the price.
 Some of the acid dyes included in Lanaset mixtures are available elsewhere; for example, one of the two black dyes in the Lanaset Black B mixture is acid black 172, available among ProChem's Washfast Acid dyes.

-In her book Synthetic Dyes for Natural Fibers, Linda Knudson wrote that some of the Lanaset dyes are fiber reactive dyes that react with wool, others 1:2 premetallized acid dyes.
-However, it is clear from some of the full chemical names and/or structures, in the tables on the page "Which Lanaset dye colors are pure, rather than mixtures?", that most if not all of the Lanaset dyes that are not premetallized (metal complex dyes) are in fact acid dyes, described elsewhere as being acid milling dyes.
+In her book Synthetic Dyes for Natural Fibers, Linda Knudson wrote that some of the Lanaset dyes are fiber reactive dyes that react with wool, others 1:2 metal complex acid dyes.
+However, it is clear, from some of the full chemical names and/or structures, that most of the Lanaset dyes that are not metal complex dyes (also known as premetallized dyes) are in fact acid dyes, described elsewhere as being acid milling dyes.
+They all attach to wool under similar conditions, and may be intermixed freely, so it does not matter a great deal, to the user, which of the Lanaset dyes belong in which class.

-Lanaset/Sabraset dyes are used at a mildly acid pH; for example, for one pound (0.5 kg) of fiber in 3 gallons (12 liters) of water, use 2 cups (0.5 liter) of distilled white vinegar.
-Glauber's salt (sodium sulfate) is often used to help level the dye, that is, to produce a smooth single color on the entire batch of wool, instead of coloring some parts strongly and others weakly; typically one cup per pound of fiber in 3.5 gallons of water is recommended.
+Lanaset/Sabraset dyes are used at a mildly acid pH; for example, for one pound (0.5 kg) of fiber in 3 gallons (12 liters) of water, a typical recipe says to use 2 cups (0.5 liter) of distilled white vinegar.
 In addition, sodium acetate may be used as a pH buffer, to maintain acidity, at a rate of 2 grams per liter (0.5 to 1 ounce per 3.5 gallon dyebath).
-Albegal SET is a three-product mix that aids in leveling, to get a smooth solid color.
-Heat is the final requirement.
-See PROchem's directions for immersion and rainbow dyeing with Sabraset dyes.

 For more information on Lanaset dyes, including Colour Index names where available, or full chemical names if Colour Index names are unavailable, please see the details in the tables on the page "Which Lanaset dye colors are pure, rather than mixtures?".